rapidez/gtm/README.md

 }"
 ```

-You can also track it only on intersection by adding the `.intersect` modifier.
-This defaults to 50% intersection, but can be overridden: `v-item-list.intersect="{ intersection: 80, ... }"`
+You can also track it only on intersection by adding the `.intersection` modifier.
+This defaults to 50% intersection, but can be overridden: `v-item-list.intersection="{ intersection: 80, ... }"`

 ## Temporarily disable